FrankC01/pysui/README.md

 DryRunTransactionKind `tx_meta` argument requires 'sender' This is due to a constraint in Sui GraphQL.

+**ANNOUNCE** This release will be the last one for JSON RPC issues.
+Strongly advised to move to pysui gRPC or GraphQL.

 ## PyPi current

 **Release-0.91.0 - Released 2025-10-02**